Radio Vogošća

 Radio Vogošća is a Bosnian local public radio station, broadcasting from Vogošća, Bosnia and Herzegovina.

-Radio Vogošća was launched on 18 July 1996 by the municipal council of Vogošća.
-This radio station broadcasts a variety of programs such as music, local news, talk shows and sport.
-The programs are mainly produced in Bosnian language.
-The station is also available in Sarajevo and Sarajevo Canton region.
+The parent company, JP Radio Televizija Vogošća, was founded on 13 March 1996.
+Regular broadcasting of the radio program began on 18 July 1996.
+The station broadcasts a variety of programs including local news, talk shows, and various music genres.
+The programs are mainly produced in the Bosnian language.
+The station's signal covers Sarajevo and the Sarajevo Canton region.

-Estimated number of potential listeners of Radio Vogošća is around 386,197.
-The radio station is also available via Bosnian IPTV platform Moja TV on channel 189.
+The estimated number of potential listeners is around 386,197.
+The radio station is also available via the Bosnian IPTV platform Moja TV (channel 189) and via online streaming.

-TV Vogošća is also part of public municipality services.
+Programming

+Radio Vogošća features a diverse daily schedule: